-A question, however, arises in this respect whether the avoidance to create a specifier can be the motivation for the loss of wh-movement if the relevant specifiers are anyway reanalyzed during transfer/spell-out.
+A question, however, arises in this respect whether the avoidance to create a specifier can be the motivation for the diachronic loss of wh-movement if the relevant specifiers are anyway reanalyzed derivationally during transfer/spell-out.
 Two issues are relevant in this respect.
-It is not clear that wh-movement in all languages targets SpecCP, i.e. a phasal edge (see in this respect section 5).
-In fact, in some of the cases where wh-movement got lost, it appears that the landing site of obligatory wh-fronting was actually lower than SpecCP (i.e. it did not target a phase edge, which means that the relevant Spec would not have been PIC-reanalyzed), see in this respect Aldridge (2018), who argues that wh-movement in Old Japanese targeted SpecIP20 (see also Watanabe 2002 and Aldridge 2009, as well as Aldridge 2010, 2018 regarding Archaic Chinese).
-Second, even in the cases where whmovement does create a Spec of a phase (i.e. where it lands in SpecCP), in the case of a derivational loss of a specifier that is accomplished through the PIC, the specifier is still first created.
-With the loss of wh-movement, the specifier is never created.
+For Chomsky (2000, 2001), CP, but not lower clausal projection (such as IP), is a phase.
+However, wh-movement does not seem to target SpecCP, i.e. a phasal edge, in all languages (see in this respect section 5).
+In fact, in some of the cases where wh-movement got lost, it appears that the landing site of obligatory wh-fronting was actually lower than SpecCP (i.e. it did not target a phase edge, which means that the relevant Spec would not have been PIC-reanalyzed), see in this respect Aldridge (2018), who argues that wh-movement in Old Japanese targeted SpecIP25 (see also Watanabe 2002 and Aldridge 2009, as well as Aldridge 2010, 2018 regarding Archaic Chinese).

+Second, even in the cases where wh-movement does create a Spec of a phase (i.e. where it lands in SpecCP), in the case of a derivational loss of a specifier that is accomplished through the PIC the specifier is still first created (cf. the discussion of (15)-(18) above).
+With the diachronic loss of wh-movement, the specifier is never created.
 This means that the loss of wh-movement is a stronger way of satisfying MAR than the PIC; the avoidance to create a specifier can then still be the motivation for the loss of wh-movement in spite of the role of the PIC described above.

-At any rate, it does seem to be the case that languages vary in the landing site of whmovement (see here section 5).21 If this is indeed true, and if in some cases wh-movement does target a phasal edge while in others it does not, we may expect that the latter would be more likely to be lost given that the PIC would relieve the Spec pressure to some extent in the former case.
+At any rate, languages do seem to vary in the landing site of wh-movement (see section 5).26 If this is indeed true, and if in some cases wh-movement does target a phasal edge while in others it does not, we may expect that the latter would be more likely to be lost given that the PIC would relieve the Spec pressure to some extent in the former case.
 While the prediction still remains to be verified, it should be noted that some of the cases where wh-movement got lost indeed seem to have involved wh-movement of the latter kind.
 Thus, Aldridge (2009, 2010, 2018) argues that this was the case in Archaic Chinese and Old Japanese.
-While it is impossible to go into a detailed discussion of the position of wh-phrases in Archaic Chinese and Old Japanese here (and it is difficult to be conclusive in the relevant respect given that we can only rely on historical records), the position of the wh-phrases in (18) (wh-fronting was obligatory in Archaic Chinese) rather clearly indicates that the landing site of the wh-fronting is lower than in English, which is exactly what Aldridge argues.22
+While we cannot go into a detailed discussion of the position of wh-phrases in Archaic Chinese and Old Japanese here, the position of the wh-phrases in (19) (wh-fronting was obligatory in Archaic Chinese) rather clearly indicates that the landing site of the wh-fronting is lower than in English, which is exactly what Aldridge argues.27 and the head of a phase.
+The same elements are still (in)accessible, it's just that the status of one of these elements has been changed derivationally from a Spec to a complement.